ItsMeBrille/MMM-Billigbrus/README.md

 # MMM-Billigbrus

-The MMM-Billigbrus module is a MagicMirror² module designed to display the lowest priced Coca-Cola product from the Kassal.app API.
+The MMM-Billigbrus module is a MagicMirror² module to track the lowest grocery store prices in Norway.
+I made it because I want to know when the soda is cheapest.

 ![Screenshot](screenshot.png)